By Glen Sparks

 Gaedel, born June 8, 1925, in Chicago, fit the description.
 He was a performer, a card-carrying member of the American Guild of Variety Artists.
 He did promotional work for Mercury Records.

-The Browns traveling secretary, Bill Durney, picked up Gaedel in Chicago.
-He wrapped the “prospect” in blankets and smuggled him into the Chase Hotel in St. Louis.
+The Browns’ traveling secretary, Bill Durney, went to Chicago to pick up Gaedel.
+Durney wrapped the “prospect” in blankets and smuggled him into the Chase Hotel in St. Louis.
 Gaedel put on a uniform belonging to Browns batboy Bill DeWitt Jr., whose dad was a team executive.
 (DeWitt went on to bigger and better things.
 He now owns the St. Louis Cardinals.)
 First, though, Veeck had DeWitt’s No. 6 switched to No. 1/8, just to make things even funnier.

 Veeck gave Gaedel a contract worth $15,400, or $100 per day.
 Then, Veeck told Gaedel to follow the plan.
 Don’t swing at anything, he said.
 Don’t think about even lifting that bat off your shoulder, he ordered.
-And, hit from a deep crouch.
+And, stand in the box with a deep crouch.
 (Veeck figured that Gaedel in a crouch had a strike zone of about an inch and a half.)

 An official big leaguer, Gaedel opened his stance Dimaggio-like and looked like he might swing.
 Pitcher Cain, though, couldn’t get anything close to Gaedel’s still-tiny strike zone.
 He walked the batter on four pitches.
 Taylor immediately ordered Jim Delsing to pinch-run for Gaedel, who left the field to a standing ovation.